Feudal and Dark Ages in BHGS Challenge 2015

 Heavy infantry vs Feudal knights

 The close quarters fighting continues to rage, and at the far right of the German line their Vikings have realised that their spear-armed tactics are no match for the sheer fury of the enemy Vikings aggressive charging swordsmanship.
-Morale was now at the bottom of Baldr's flat-packed Nokia Windows 8 for Mobile Tablet!
+Grown men were trembling as if at the mere thought of Baldr's Swedish self-assembly wardrobe!
 Markers sprout on both sides as the battle ebbs and flows.

 But on the German left the only ebbing is being done by the cowardly yet strangely focused German crossbowmen and spearmen, who have decided that discretion is the better part of being hacked to pieces with an axe, and have turned tail and are strategically withdrawing in the face of the enemy advance.
 The table is very small in ADLG, and so their opportunity to retreat forever is going to be curtailed quite soon - but if that leaves their colleagues in the rest of the table more time to try and win the battle before the crossbows lose their own personal war it will be a job well done.